roosvangreevenbroek/roosvangreevenbroek.github.io/content/projects/physical-prototyping/index.md

 <content-section>
   <template v-slot:body>
     <p>
-      I then designed the case with code and Illustrator, based on [source], laser cutted the design in 4mm plywood and assembled it.
+      I then designed the case with code and Illustrator, based on <a href="https://www.thingiverse.com/thing:17240" class="link" target="_blank" rel="noopener">this design</a>, laser cutted the design in 4mm plywood and assembled it.
 In Tinkercad I created a hollow 3D model of the LED-pencil (height: 12cm, width: 1.5cm) so the LED-strip would fit inside.
 The wall thickness was set on 1.5mm, ensuring good stability and enough translucency for the LED lights.
     </p>
   </template>
 </content-section>